-She has worked with the Society of Environmental Journalists on their conference and has produced others events with attendance numbers as big as 3,000 people like Netroots Nation, which she organized for years, and The People's Summit, an annual event founded in Chicago in July 2016.
+She has worked with the Society of Environmental Journalists on their conference and has been involved with others events with attendance numbers as big as 200,000 people like People's Climate March in 2017, Netroots Nation, which she organized for years, and The People's Summit, an annual event founded in Chicago in July 2016.

 The events she produces feature high level speakers, politicians, artists, and other culture makers.